The Five Sacred Trees

-John Williams composed The Five Sacred Trees for Judith LeClair, the principal bassoonist of the New York Philharmonic in 1995, to honor the orchestra's 150th anniversary.
+The Five Sacred Trees is a concerto by American composer John Williams.
+It was written for Judith LeClair, the principal bassoonist of the New York Philharmonic in 1995, to honor the orchestra's 150th anniversary.
 The first performance was given by LeClair and the New York Philharmonic under Kurt Masur on April 12 of that year.
-The orchestra consists of three flutes and piccolo, two oboes and English horn, two clarinets and bass clarinet, two bassoons and contrabassoon, four horns, three trumpets, three trombones and tuba, timpani, harp, piano, celesta, and strings.
+The orchestra consists of three flutes and piccolo, two oboes and English horn, two clarinets and bass clarinet, two bassoons and contrabassoon, four horns, three trumpets, three trombones and tuba, timpani, harp, piano, celesta, percussion and strings.
 Performance time is approximately 26 minutes.
 Inspiration for the work also comes from the writings of British poet and novelist Robert Graves.

 Movements

 The work is composed of five movements, each representing a tree from ancient Celtic mythology.

 Eó Mugna

 The first movement of the concerto is Eó Mugna, named after the oak.
 It opens with a long bassoon solo that lends solemnity to the piece.

 Eó Mugna, the great oak, whose roots extend to Connia's Well in the "otherworld," stands guard over what is the source of the River Shannon and the font of all wisdom.
 The well is probably the source of Mugna and the sacred well.